Chocolala Chocolate Museum: Riola

 Robert Weinreich founded Riola (initially called Chocolate Confectionery Gloria) in 1922.
 When the business went bankrupt in 1927, AS Robert Holst & Ko acquired Riola.
 The peak period of Riola was in 1937/38 when the business bought a large building at 150, Pärnu Road.
 The factory had modern equipment and employed 124 people.
 Riola produced fruit drops, lozenges, caramel, dragée and chocolate in bars and sweets.
-A big part of the production (especially caramel) went for export to the USA, South America, Canada, Africa, India, Palestine and several European countries.
+A big part of the production (especially caramel) went for export to the US, South America, Canada, Africa, India, Palestine and several European countries.

-The Market (1918-1940)
+The market (1918–1940)

 When competition increased, advertising and design acquired and more importance.
 The shops became really attractive with their beautifully designed chocolate bars and boxes in variegated shapes and sizes, the many colored jars in spiral rows and single jars of sweet-smelling caramel.
 The atmosphere in these shops was quite special.

 The firms representative shops were modern with glittering showcases and glass shelves.
 In 1936, Kawe opened a new shop in the building of the House-Owners Bank (Tallinna Majaomanike Pank) on Vabaduse (Freedom) Square.
 Meta Kelgo, the 1929 Estonian beauty queen, was the shop assistant there.

 The interior of the luxurious Stude shop, the above-mentioned Maiasmokk Café, retained its initial design, but was emphasized with the distinguished design of the chocolate boxes and painted Marzipan figures.

 Product design was considered important.
 The design of chocolate boxes and bars as well as advertising, give us a good idea of the past fashions, tastes and changing styles.
 We can witness the changes of styles beginning from the eclectic Juugend (local term for Art Nouveau from the German Jugendstil) and shifting to Art Deco that suited the then urban mode of life.

 People of all ages were fond of sweets.
 Thus the market and various buyers determined a rather wide scope of topics for the design.
 Smaller kids were offered fairy-tale characters, older ones popular film stars like Shirley Temple or contemporary news items like the Canadian quintuplets.
 Along with the never- fading national romantic heroes, the modern Art Deco man and woman were represented.
 The topics were well planned like for example the Brandmann series, Vilsandi Birds, or People's Candy.
 There were humorous series like the Ermos lazybones or Brandmann's Max and Moorits, Society and European People, where the Russians were depicted with the Red Star and the Germans with the Swastika.
 World events were reflected — Brandmann, for example, made a chocolate bar dedicated to the 1940 Helsinki Olympic Games that were canceled due to the outbreak of World War II.
 The sweets had names like Princess, Ballerina, Mermaid, Cabaret, Boxing, Lazybones, Sultan, Haiti, Hummingbird, Max and Moorits, Youth, Kiss-kiss, Netti, Maie, Gita, Eve, Crawfish...